In Canada, Gerry spent his first six months training at No. 3 Wireless School, RCAF in Winnipeg, Manitoba, as a Wireless Air Gunner (WAG).

 Elementary training would take place in New Zealand, and advanced training in Canada, where a network of training schools had been set up, and where the climate and geography were ideal for year-round flying training.

-Gerry’s graduation class photo shows him sitting front and centre.
-As well as Lou Bartlett, the photo shows Tapua “Tap” Heperi (far right, back row, who also ended up as a Wireless Operator on 75 (NZ) Squadron), Rex Furey and Ernest Armstrong (more about them later).
+Gerry’s Wireless School class photo shows him sitting front and centre.
+As well as Lou Bartlett, the photo shows Ivan Cameron, Rex Furey and Ernest Armstrong (more about them later).
+I haven’t been able to identify “Quigley”.

 PREVIOUS: ITW, Rotorua